 Tie a bundle of herbs and hang by their roots in a shaded area (not full sun) with good air circulation.
 Or preheat your oven to the lowest temperature setting, arrange herb stems in a single layer on a baking sheet.
 Dry herbs until brittle.
 Remove dried leaves from stems and transfer to a lidded jar for storage; discard stems.
 For freezer storage, wash fresh herbs, dry well and transfer to zipper-style freezer-safe bags.

 How to grow the 10 most common culinary herbs

-- Basil: For most success with this temperamental herb, plant basil in full sun with moist soil.
+For most success with this herb, plant basil in full sun with moist soil.
 Pinch plant tips after 6 weeks of growth and pinch off flowers to favor leaf growth.
 Add mulch around base in hot weather to retain moisture in soil.

-How to plant herb in your climate zone
+How to plant herbs in your climate zone

-- National Gardening Association is a nonprofit leader in plant-based education for consumers and educators.
+To learn how to plant herbs for your climate, visit the National Gardening Association website.
+They are a nonprofit leader in plant-based education for consumers and educators.
 It has free gardening newsletters and support for community gardens.

-- Sunset Magazine features unique climate zone maps that help you find where a plant will thrive year-round by considering your elevation and other factors.
-These maps build on the temperature-based plant hardiness zone maps from the Agriculture Research Service at the U.S. Department of Agriculture.
+Sunset Magazine also features unique climate zone maps that help you find where a plant will thrive year-round by considering your elevation and other factors.

 For more tips on gardening to save money: